Enriching lives through dance

 You can contact our reception team on email here or telephone 01793 601700

 September we hope to see a full return to our building offering a full schedule of classes and activities and see the reopening of our theatre – The Court Theatre

 See class timetable – click here.

 Re-entering our building – what you need to know

 We have put together an information pack with everything you need to know for when you are able to return to classes.
-This contains all the social distancing and safety procedures we will be implementing for September.
+This contains all the social distancing and safety procedures for when you are in our building.

 We will be reviewing and updating this on a weekly basis to check we are following the latest government requirements to ensure a safe return for all our staff, practitioners and customers.